 A. Different insurance companies have different rules, so always check your policy before starting a DIY project, and if you can foresee any problems it’s best to call a professional in.

-Q. Am I covered for household accidents, like spilling wine
+Q. Am I covered for household accidents, like spilling wine on my carpet?

 Q. What about damage caused by other people, like removal men?

-Q. What should I look out for in a Home Insurance policy?
+Q. What should I look out for in a home insurance policy?

 A. Use this checklist to make sure you’re getting the right level of cover: